MicroStrategy/embedding-sdk-docs/docs/support-for-different-authentication-environments/standard-authentication.md

         loginMode: 1, // 1 means Standard login
         username: prompt("Please enter your username"), // use guest / no password to test
         password: prompt("Please enter your password"),
+        applicationType: 35, // The number of it must be 35 in Embedding SDK, you can also don't set the param.
       }),
     };
     return fetch(baseServerUrl + "/" + libraryName + "/api/auth/login", options)